keylimesoda/MaddenAmp/trunk/readme.txt

 4. FIXED ISSUES
 ===============
+* Fixed issue where deleting a player caused the file to not work.
+This was due to the player not being removed from the depth chart

 * Fixed issue where moving a player to a different team didnt remove him from his old teams depth chart